redux-form/redux-form/docs/api/Field.md

 `contact.billing.address[2].phones[1].areaCode`.
 See the [Usage](#usage) section below for details.

-Numeric field names, e.g. `name="42"` or `name="foo.5.email`, are not supported, as they can be confused for array indicies.
+Numeric field names, e.g. `name="42"` or `name="foo.5.email`, are not supported, as they can be confused for array indexes.

 #### `component : Component|Function|String` [required]